arezazadeh/CapstoneProjectOnDiabetes/README.md

 ## 1.5 Testing The Model With Test Patient

-Useing `predict_proba()` to determine the percentage of the patient being wether in Diabetes Class or not
+Useing `predict_proba()` to determine the percentage of the patient being in Diabetes class or not

 ```python
 test_patient = pd.DataFrame(columns=[